ahmed025566/Awesome_Books-ES6/README.md

 ## 👤Authors <a name="author"></a>

-> This is a pair programming project and you can find our contact details below in case you want to reach out:
+> This is a solo project and you can find my contact details below in case you want to reach out:

 👤 **Ahmed Salah**